MLBRank 80-61: Rising aces join three former Cy Young winners

 Did you know?

-Matt Carpenter's 16.6 Wins Above Replacement from 2013-16 were the most by any Cardinals player over that span.
+Matt Carpenter's 16.6 wins above replacement from 2013-16 were the most by any Cardinals player over that span.
 Only four Cardinals have more career postseason home runs than his six. -- Costa

 Jake Arrieta